jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) goods and services tax (GST) payable to them by the Commissioner.

 ### CX 1B Treatment of flat-rate credits under platform economy rules
+Excluded income
-For the purposes of the flat-rate credit, as defined in section 2(1) of the Goods and Services Tax Act 1985, the amount of the credit is excluded income of the person receiving the credit, whether or not the person is a registered person.
+(1) For the purposes of the flat-rate credit, as defined in section 2(1) of the Goods and Services Tax Act 1985, the amount of the credit is excluded income of the person receiving the credit, whether or not the person is a registered person.
+When credits not excluded income
+(2) Subsection (1) does not apply to a person who, for an income year,— (a) is an underlying supplier; and
+  (b) receives a flat-rate credit for which they are not required to make an adjustment under section 20(4E) of the Goods and Services Tax Act 1985; and
+  (c) includes the amount of the credit in their income as described in section CH 5B (Adjustments for certain flat-rate credits under platform economy rules) for the income year.

 **Introductory provisions**